-Asian shares slide on fears virus’ spread may be unstoppable
+Global shares slide on fear virus’ spread may be unstoppable

 United Airlines tumbled 6.5% after withdrawing its financial forecasts for the year because of the impact on demand for air travel.
 Mastercard dropped 6.7% after saying the impact on cross-border travel and business could cut into its revenue, depending on the duration and severity of the virus outbreak.

-The S&P 500 was recently trading at its most expensive level, relative to its expected earnings per share, since the dot-com bubble was deflating in 2002, according to FactSet.

-If profit growth doesn’t ramp up this year, that makes a highly priced stock market even more vulnerable.

-ENERGY: Benchmark crude oil shed 64cents to $49.86a barrel in electronic trading on the New York Mercantile Exchange.
+ENERGY: Benchmark crude oil shed15 cents to $49.75a barrel in electronic trading on the New York Mercantile Exchange.
 It fell $1.53 to $49.90 a barrel Tuesday.
-Brent crude oil, the international standard,shed 16 cents to $54.10a barrel.
+Brent crude oil, the international standard,shed 30 cents to $53.96a barrel.